mystickev/mystickev.github.io/_posts/2023-03-25-HTB-The-Cursed-Passman.md

 All the extension required was the introspection data returned by the query i did prior.
 I saved burps response to a file and loaded it to the extension.
 This was superhelpful since i found a graphql query path that i hadn't seen before(A whole painful night of searching and trying different stuff 😬)

-This was the extension response:
+This was the extension's response:

 ![image_info](/assets/images/favicon/update-pass-mutation.png)